fastestimator/fastestimator/tutorial/README.md

 ## Trace: a training loop controller
  In FastEstimator, both metrics and callbacks are uniﬁed into Traces, our training loop controller.
  Metrics are quantitative measures of model performance and are computed during the training or validation loop.
- Callbacks are modules that contain event functions like on_epoch_begin and on_batch_begin, which allow users to insert custom functions to be executed at different locations within the training loop.
+ Callbacks are modules that contain event functions like on_epoch_begin and on_batch_begin, allowing users to insert custom functions at different locations within the training loop.
 Implementation-wise, since metrics and callbacks are usually separate, callbacks in most frameworks are not designed to have easy access to batch data.
 As a result, researchers may have to use less efﬁcient workarounds to access intermediate results produced within the training loop.
 Moreover, callbacks are not designed to communicate with each other, which adds further inconvenience if a later callback needs the outputs from a previous callback.

 Trace in FastEstimator preserves the event functions in callbacks and provides the following improvements:
 1) Traces have easy access to batch data directly from the batch loop
 2) Every Trace can pass data to later Traces to increase re-usability of results
 3) Metric computation can leverage batch data directly without a graph
 4) Metrics can be accumulated through Trace member variables without update rules.

 These improvements brought by Trace have enabled many new functionalities.
 For example, our model interpretation module is made possible by easy batch data access.
 Furthermore, Trace has access to all API components such that changing model architecture or data pipeline within the training loop is straightforward.

 ![trace](https://user-images.githubusercontent.com/46055963/69750660-249b8480-1102-11ea-84b5-8f1523136cc3.png)

+ ##
  Already comfortable with FastEstimator?
 Check our state-of-the-art implementations!